I7-Examples/Glass/docs/source.txt

 Report mentioning:
 	now the old lady is passive;
 	relate the current subject with the noun, directly;
-		change last subject to current subject;
+		now last subject is current subject;
-	change the current subject to the noun.
+	now the current subject is the noun.

 [We can also override this behavior by giving constant responses to specific remarks:]